 Really good selection by Tony Avent from a collection on Korea's Jeju Island.
 This has closely set somewhat rounded leaves on stems that are slightly twisted giving the effect of a spiral staircase.
 The degree that this is apparent is directly correlated to how misspent and experimental your youth was.
 White flowers.
 Rock hardy.

 A selection by Tony Avent from his collection in Korea and notable for the reddish 18" stems which adds a dash of panache especially when hung with white flowers tipped in green.
-These are followed by clusters of round black fruit so the show continues.
+These are followed by clusters of round black fruit and so the show continues.
 Very hardy and easy to please.

 This Japanese-Chinese-Korean species is the embodiment of an evergreen fern whose classic presentation is imbued with Samurai reserve and enlivened only by the amber scales on the stipe whose meaning of such ornament goes back thousands of years and which our inadequate Western minds cannot begin to grasp beyond that it's real purty.